Owaisnaz/Owaisnaz/README.md

 ### Hi there 👋, i'm Owais Nazir
 This is Owais Nazir from jammu and kashmir,and i do web developing. i realy enjoy learning new languages and frameworks like php & React.
-You can check out my Instagram at owaisnazir._
+You can check out my  at owaisnazisocial networking down bellow.
 #### Skills
  JS / HTML / CSS